demaris/oscilite/README.md

 The spin field can be displayed, and measures of frustration used to control the dynamics to reach an equilibrium.
 Some work at IBM in the 80s used this self organizing annealing-like method to discriminate defect images.

-In addition the CML implementation supports two forms of control via masks.
+In addition the diffusive CML implementation supports two forms of control via masks.
 There is 'pinning', where some states are fixed while others vary according to local dynamics, allowing the pinned states to act as 'lattice defects' which may control the dynamics.
 There is also an activation mask and an example given of lateral spreading dynamics.

-The competitive_cml class implements a competitive CML where sites with high state values supress neighbors.

 By setting the local coupling to zero, the hybrid map reduces to globally coupled map (GCM) formulations.
 Conversely, setting global coupling to zero reduces the dynamics to the CML formulation.